asa-taka/send-key-to-app/README.md

 # send-key-to-app

-A simple macOS CLI utility, `send-key-to-app` sends a key stroke to another application.
+A simple macOS CLI utility, `send-key-to-app` sends key strokes to another application.
-It assumes to be used with key configuration utility softwares like [Karabiner-Elements](https://github.com/pqrs-org/Karabiner-Elements), to send a key stroke to a background application.
+It assumes to be used with key configuration utility softwares like [Karabiner-Elements](https://github.com/pqrs-org/Karabiner-Elements), to send key strokes to a background application.

 ## Usage